Friday 16 March 2018

 — Google Maps

-Twelve of the Asia Pacific’s most lauded and experimental practitioners will come together for this one-day symposium that explores the innovative thinking and transformative projects that are creating new world cities for the emerging Asian century.
+Fourteen lauded and experimental practitioners will come together for this one-day symposium that explores the innovative thinking and transformative projects that are creating new world cities for the emerging Asian Century.

 The speakers reflect the diversity of the countries, cities and people of the Asia Pacific and the breadth of its architecture.
 They will address the way communities from across the region are responding to the demands of the future and the pivotal role that architecture plays.